Motivated Huntsville Otters looking to rebound against Orillia Terriers : My Muskoka Now

 “We can really feel the energy,” he says.

 Game two between the Otters and Terriers starts at 7:30 p.m. at Huntsville’s Summit Centre.
-Tickets are available about an hour before puck drop and cost $9 for adults, $5 for seniors and students, and $3 for kids between nine and 12 years old.
+Tickets are available about an hour before puck drop and cost $10 for adults, $5 for students or seniors, and anyone under 12 years old gets in for free, so long as they’re with an adult.

 Game four on March 8 will also be played in Huntsville.
 If needed, game six will take place in Huntsville on March 10.